matthias-reis/carda-gatsby/content/articles/2021/11/the-puppeteer.md

 **Rodney:** Yes, I meet new people every week and often converse with them on topics like veganism.
 I can't say precisely how many people I've been able to inspire.

-Back then, as a student, I was one of the few Vegan in the whole school – maybe even the only one in my grade.
+Back then, as a student, I was one of the few vegans in the whole school – maybe even the only one in my grade.
 By the time I did my A-levels, at least five in my year and a few more in the sixth form.
 Back then, many came to me and asked me for tips.
 Maybe there may be many more than I think.
 But that's not what it's all about for me either.
 I am happy when I can "infect" others with my enthusiasm.
 After all, everyone benefits from it.

 **Anne:** Can you imagine letting that flow into your songs, or do you already do that?
 Are you already doing that?